 Bacterial pharyngitis, or strep throat, is characterized by swelling of the pharynx due to a bacterial infection.
 In addition to yellow phlegm, some people may also experience intense sore throat, difficulty swallowing, fever and headache.

-What to do: If you suspect pharyngitis, you should see your doctor for evaluation.
+How to treat: If you suspect pharyngitis, you should see your doctor for evaluation.
 Treatment should be initiated, and may involve the use of antibiotics and analgesics to reduce inflammation, relieve pain and reduce any fever.
 Learn more about sore throat medications that the doctor may prescribe.

-Also recommended: Best Tea for Sore Throat: 9 Natural Recipes to Try tuasaude.com/en/tea-for-sore-throat
+Also recommended: Tea for Sore Throat: 11 Natural Recipes to Relieve Pain tuasaude.com/en/tea-for-sore-throat2.
+Sinusitis

 The presence of yellow phlegm may be a sign of bacterial sinusitis.
 This condition is characterized by swelling of the nasal cavities due to a bacterial infection.